eblerjana/pangenie/README.md

 ```

 Note that chromosome and start positions need to exist in the input VCF (provided by ``-v``).
 PanGenie will then output posterior state probabilities for all pairs of haplotype paths for the provided variant positions.
-Assuming the input VCF contains ``n`` haplotypes, PanGenie will output a TSV file of the following format, enumerating the haplotypes in the order they appear in the VCF:
+Assuming the input VCF contains ``n`` haplotypes, PanGenie will output a TSV file of the following format, enumerating the haplotypes in the order they appear in the VCF (see below).
+The file is called `` <outname>_posteriors.tsv ``.

 ```bat